 An important element of a medical practice workflow is Order Tracking.

-In a technology solution that drives a practice, I frequently see questions related to the ability to ‘task’ someone of a responsibility to take some action.
+In a technology solution that drives a practice, I frequently see questions related to the ability to ‘task’ someone with a responsibility to take some action.

-This is where process versus technology debate comes in.
+This is where the process versus technology debate comes in.

 Let me illustrate this.
-There may be a eFax queue where lab results come in; or they come in electronically via lab connection.
+There may be an eFax queue where lab results come in, or they come in electronically via lab connection.
 Someone needs to look at these results.
-Someone needs to determine if doctor should be looking at these or they are normal.
-Next comes the determination of calling or informing the patient and whether or not patient must be called in for a visit.
-And finally, any comments must be entered to close out the test.
+Someone needs to determine if the doctor should be looking at these or if they are normal.
+Next comes the determination to call or inform the patient and whether or not the patient must be called in for a visit.
+Finally, any comments must be entered to close out the test.